Sabarimala protest cases: Kerala CM assures speedy completion of procedures | Law-Order

 Based on the order, the state DGP had directed the district collectors and district police chiefs to look into the nature and present status of each such case registered in their respective areas, he told the state Assembly.

-The committee was also entrusted with the codifying of information related to the steps required to withdraw such cases, the CM said while replying to a submission by opposition leader V D Satheesan on the issue.
+The committee was also entrusted with the codifying of information related to the steps required to withdraw such cases, the CM said while replying to a submission by Leader of Opposition V D Satheesan on the issue.

 Each case should be examined separately and it can be withdrawn only with the permission of the court under Section 321 of the Criminal Procedure Code, he explained.